CatherineGracey/tic_tac_toe/readme.md

 ####Included Suggested Features

-I liked the idea of keeping track of mutliple games, so I added a counter that displays above the board (suggestion 2).
+I liked the idea of keeping track of the score over mutliple games, so I added a counter that displays above the board (suggestion 2).

+Customised tokens sounded like a good idea but, by changing this myself and not giving control to the player, I am able to use the customised tokens to create a theme for the game.
+After browsing through several pages of tic tac toe games on google images, I didn't find any with dragons and knights, I chose that as my theme.

 ####Included Additional Features